This is how an Intranet brings Value to your Organization + Tips to Measure its Effectiveness.

 5. Support Organization’s Objective

-An intranet must be able to fulfill the long term business objectives of an organization.
-It holds power to gauge the performance of employees and encourage cooperation throughout the organization by setting milestones for success and meeting new targets.
+An intranet must be able to fulfill the long-term business objectives of an organization.
+It holds the power to gauge the performance of employees and encourage cooperation throughout the organization by setting milestones for success and meeting new targets.

 Thus, your corporate intranet must be able to align well with the organization’s defined targets.
 It is also an excellent practice to examine every aspect of the set goals and see if the intranet can handle the requirements of your organization or not.

 You may also ask your intranet service provider to look into the needful.

 6. Centralized Portal